Use these paper bag animal puppets craft for kids to help teach the little ones all the diversity in the animal kingdom.

 Bumble Bee Animal Puppet

 A fun bumble bee to add to the casting list for your debut play.
 A great idea for Spring and an opportunity to educate kids on the role of this insect, i.e pollination.
+Can be added to my list of great paper bag puppet ideas.

 - Paint the entire paper bag with yellow paint.
 Allow this to dry.
 Paint black stripes once the yellow paint has dried.